wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-windows-dotnet-how-to-use-client-library.md

 ##Overview

 This guide shows you how to perform common scenarios using a .NET client for Azure Mobile Services, in Windows Store apps and Windows Phone apps.
 The scenarios covered include querying for data, inserting, updating, and deleting data, authenticating users, and handling errors.
-If you are new to Mobile Services, you should consider first completing the [Mobile Services quickstart](/documentation/articles/mobile-services-dotnet-backend-windows-store-dotnet-get-started) tutorial <!-- keep by customization: begin --> or the tutorial [Add Mobile Services to an existing app](/documentation/articles/mobile-services-dotnet-backend-windows-universal-dotnet-get-started-data) <!-- keep by customization: end -->.
+If you are new to Mobile Services, you should consider first completing the [Mobile Services quickstart](/documentation/articles/mobile-services-dotnet-backend-windows-store-dotnet-get-started) tutorial.

 [AZURE.INCLUDE [mobile-services-concepts](../includes/mobile-services-concepts.md)]